fysnet/FYSOS/README.md

  into consideration when using this code.
 One thing is the 0x400 offset of the kernel file I use, though I don't think it matters here, but do check.
 I will make note of things as I update the code and remember other things.

+#### Errors, or it just flat out doesn't work
-If you find any errors or have any questions, please feel free to send me an email at:
+If you find any errors or have any questions, please feel free to send me an email.
+It would make it a lot easier on my part if you send me an URL to the image you tried.
+If you don't have an URL for the image, please contact me asking how you can send me the image.
+If I have the image file you are using that produced the error, it will make it much easier for me to fix the error.
+Thank you.
+You can contact me at:

 #### fys [at] fysnet [dot] net